 By definition, inland flooding doesn't occur on the coast, yet hazard specialists consider it with other coastal issues because it is often the result of landfalling coastal storms.
 Inland floods can also result after rain falls for many days in a row, following brief periods of intense precipitation, when snowpack melts quickly, or when dams or levees fail.
 Whenever the volume of water on land overcomes the capacity of natural and built drainage systems to carry it away, inland flooding can result.

-Across the nation, increases in heavy precipitation over the last three to five decades have increased the likelihood of inland flooding.2 The heaviest rainfall events have become heavier and more frequent, and since 1991, the amount of rain falling in very heavy precipitation events has been significantly above average.2
+Further inland from the coast, increases in heavy precipitation have also increased the likelihood of inland flooding.2 The heaviest rainfall events have become heavier and more frequent, and since 1991, the amount of rain falling in very heavy precipitation events has been significantly above average.2

 - 1. a. b.
 Sweet, W.V., R. Horton, R.E.
 Kopp, A.N.
 LeGrande, and A. Romanou, 2017: Sea level rise.
 In: Climate Science Special Report: Fourth National Climate Assessment, Volume I[Wuebbles, D.J., D.W.
 Fahey, K.A.
 Hibbard, D.J.
 Dokken, B.C.
 Stewart, and T.K.
 Maycock (eds.)].
 U.S. Global Change Research Program, Washington, DC, USA, pp. 333-363, doi: 10.7930/J0VM49F2.